 - Quarter tomatoes and large onion.
 Peel garlic cloves.
 Stem, seed and rinse all dried chiles.
 Place all in a medium sauce pan with enough water to cover.

 - With slotted spoon remove all ingredients from water to blender.
-To blender, add salt, oregano, cumin, brown sugar and apple cider vinegar.
-If necessary to allow blender to work properly, add a little more fresh water.
+To blender, add salt, oregano, cumin, brown sugar, apple cider vinegar and optional smoky flavor.
+If necessary to allow blender to work properly, add a little more fresh water, maybe about ½ cup.

 - Blend until smooth.